schollz/_core/docs/content/quickstart/_index.md

 ## effect parameters & probabilities

 Each effect has up to two parameters that can be edited, and each effect also has a probability.
 To modify the effect parameters, first go into `MASH` mode (`A` + `C`).
 Now, in `MASH` mode, hold down the effect you want to edit.
 For example, hold down `2` to edit the `LOSS` effect.
 While holding down the effect, turn `Knob X` or `Knob Y` to change the parameters for that effect.
-You can find more informatoin about each parameter in the effect reference below.
+You can find more information about each parameter in the effect reference below.
 For example, [loss](#loss) has "loss type" and "loss amount" that can be edited.
 For each effect, `Knob Z` will raise the probability that the given effect will toggle randomly.

 ## adding samples & updating firmware